 Our Initiative

-At the beginning of 2020, many points were already discussed and drafted, but Covid-19 emergency needs arrived and took precedence.
-However, the pandemic experience has provided for some interesting case studies for the code and has pushed the willingness of stakeholders to contribute on the top of the list.
+At the beginning of 2020, many points were already discussed and drafted, but the Covid-19 emergency needs took precedence.
+However, the pandemic experience provided some interesting case studies for the Code and has pushed the willingness of stakeholders to contribute on the top of the list.

 Our Timeline